garthtee/time/README.md

 # Time

 A simple application used for calculating and saving times.
+View time [here](https://time.garthtoland.com).

 ## Development